tgraupmann/ChromeOS_Whisper/README.md

 * Install Visual Studio Code - https://chromeunboxed.com/how-to-install-visual-studio-code-on-a-chromebook/

+* Check out this repository to a place that Linux has access to like ~/Downloads/Whisper - https://www.techrepublic.com/article/how-to-share-files-with-linux-apps-on-chrome-os/

+* Share the Downloads/Whisper folder with the Linux environment.

 * Open the [Whisper Notebook](Whisper.ipynb) in VS Code

 * Record new audio clips with a microphone recorder tool like `Voice Recorder` which saves `WAV` and `MP3` files.
 (MP3 runs faster with Whisper).
 Recordings save to `Play Files\Recorders`.